Our verdict

 New Balance 2002R Lug depth_29

 That aside, it is a very grippy pair on most surfaces!
 And we LOVE it.
 Just forget about conquering ice and wet grass, though.
 We felt surefooted walking around town with it.
-But one of our favourite details is that, as you can see, the grooves are too small to actually catch any pebbles.
+But one of our favorite details is that, as you can see, the grooves are too small to actually catch any pebbles.
 Jackpot!!

 New Balance 2002R_24

-Its outsole features two technologies: the N-ergy one, providing superior shock absorption; and the Stability Web one, which offers added arch support.
+Also, its midsole features two technologies: the N-ergy one, providing superior shock absorption; and the Stability Web one, which offers added arch support.

 As we've said before, it might not be the plushiest shoe on the market, but you'll feel confident in every step, just like we did!